Library Systems Update

 You may notice:

-- Convenience in placing requests to borrow items from other institutions
+- Increased convenience when placing requests to borrow items from other institutions.

 -

-For Semester 2 2026 subjects, existing reading lists will be migrated to the new platform by Scholarly Services between April and May.
+For Semester 2 2026 subjects, existing reading lists will be migrated to the new platform by Scholarly Services staff by 17 July.
 Subject Coordinators will not need to recreate their subject reading lists.
 Instead, they will be asked to review and confirm migrated lists ahead of teaching.

 Engagement with Subject Coordinators has already commenced to support early awareness and planning.
 Detailed guidance and support materials will be provided in the lead-up to the launch of the new Readings Online system on 30 June for Teaching Academics and 17 July for students.